Pentagon chief gives go ahead to change military bases named after Confederate generals

 The Pentagon chief has directed DOD leaders and the military services to begin implementation in December following a 90-day wait period, as mandated in last year’s annual defense authorization bill, according to the statement.

-Combined altogether, it will cost the Pentagon an estimated $62.5 million to implement the recommendations from the final report, according to the commission.
+Combined all together, it will cost the Pentagon an estimated $62.5 million to implement the recommendations from the final report, according to the commission.